-The Headteacher in each school works in accordance with the requirements upon all Trust staff.
-In addition, the Headteacher ensures that all safeguarding policies and procedures adopted by the Trustees are followed by all staff.
+The Headteacher works in accordance with the requirements upon all school staff.
+In addition, the Headteacher ensures that all safeguarding policies and procedures adopted by the GB are followed by all staff.

-The Headteachers will ensure that children are taught about safeguarding themselves and their peers, including e.g. the emotional impact of on-line nude image sharing, sexist abuse, body shaming or the sexual targeting of children with SEN or protected characteristics, as part of the broad and balanced curriculum.
+The Headteacher will ensure that children are taught about safeguarding themselves and their peers, including e.g. the emotional impact of on-line nude image sharing, sexist abuse, body shaming or the sexual targeting of children with SEN or protected characteristics, as part of the broad and balanced curriculum.
 This includes covering relevant issues through Relationships, Sex and Health Education (RSHE) and through other curricular opportunities.

-The Headteachers ensure that all pupils, individually or collectively through school councils representatives are encouraged to promote the responsible use of social media, practical safety around the Trust and responsibility for their own and others' wellbeing, as an explicit, valued and integral element of a strong Trust safeguarding culture.
+The Headteacher ensures that all pupils, individually or collectively through our school council are encouraged to promote the responsible use of social media, practical safety around the school and responsibility for their own and others' wellbeing, as an explicit, valued and integral element of a strong school safeguarding culture.

-The Headteachers ensure that there is immediate access to an individual member of staff, appropriately trained, to listen, reassure and provide practical support to move on, for children at need within the Trust.
+The Headteacher ensures that there is immediate access to an individual member of staff, appropriately trained, to listen, reassure and provide practical support to move on, for children at need in the school.

-The Headteachers will make sure that they are satisfied that any children placed with an alternative education provider can meet the needs of the child and obtain written confirmation that the appropriate safeguarding checks have been carried out.
+The Headteacher will make sure that she is satisfied that any children on the school roll placed with an alternative education provider can meet the needs of the child and obtain written confirmation that the appropriate safeguarding checks have been carried out.

-3.4 All Trust staff - safeguarding children's futures
+3.4 All school staff - safeguarding children's futures

-Everyone at The Trust has a responsibility to provide a learning environment in which the children can feel safe to learn and to ensure that every child has access to learning, even if circumstances preclude their physical presence in the Trust.
+Everyone at our school has a responsibility to provide a learning environment in which our children can feel safe to learn and to ensure that every child has access to learning, even if circumstances preclude their physical presence in the school.

 Staff are prepared to identify children who may benefit from early help and understand their role and responsibilities within this process.
-This includes identifying any emerging problems so appropriate support may be provided and in liaison with the Designated Safeguarding Leads in each school (DSL) report any concerns.
-All staff members are aware of and follow Trust processes as set out in this policy and are aware of how to use the portal to make a referral to the Newham or Redbridge MASH when there is a need to do so.
+This includes identifying any emerging problems so appropriate support may be provided and in liaison with the Designated Safeguarding Lead (DSL) report any concerns.
+All staff members are aware of and follow school processes as set out in this policy and are aware of how to use the portal to make a referral to the Newham MASH when there is a need to do so.